awe-struck/Video_Game_Sales_2016/README.md

 <br>

-In 1981, total sales by filtered genre was 30.44 million.
+In 1981, total sales by filtered genre was 30.44 million units.

 - **Action** genre did the best with games like Frogger and E.T. boosting their sales.
 From E.T. there is a direct influence for other media as this was close to year E.T. was released in theathers.
 With the popularity of the film, it drove people to buy the game.
 Therefore, boosting sales numbers.